tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![Fill in the path to the .vhd file, select the Firefox package, set the display name to Firefox, and make the app active.](images/addfirefoxpackage.png "Add the Firefox MSIX package")

-21. Repeat steps 19 and 20 to add the NotePad++ package using the same path to the .vhd file and configure the settings for Notepad++, as seen in this screenshot.
+21. Repeat steps 19 and 20 to add the NotePad++ package using the same path to the .vhd file and configure the settings for Notepad++ with the following settings.

+    - MSIX image path: the path to the network share containing you .vhd file.
+The same path from step 19.
+    - MSIX package: Select your NotepadPlusPlus package from the dropdown
+    - Display name: Notepad++
+    - State: Active

     ![Fill in the path to the .vhd file, select the Notepadd++ package, set the display name to Notepad++ and make the app active.](images/addnotepadpackage.png "Add the Notepad++ MSIX package")